j-emman/MobileView-Browser/README.md

 At this time, an installer is not provided as the application functions effectively as a standalone portable executable.
 Future updates may include a packaged version.

+---
+## Extension Support

+---

+## Contributing

+Contributions are welcome!
+Follow these steps to contribute:

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Commit your changes and push to your branch.
+4. Submit a pull request.

+---

+## License
+This project is licensed under the MIT License.
+See the LICENSE file for details.

+---

+## Support

+If you encounter any issues or have questions, please [open an issue](https://github.com/j-emman/MobileView-Browser/issues).

+---

+## Acknowledgments
+- **Microsoft Edge WebView2** for providing a modern browser control.
+- **Visual Studio** for its powerful development environment.

+Happy Browsing!